There are many unintelligent organizations

 Our proven concept: the intelligent organization

 The intelligent organization is a proven, pragmatic management philosophy.
 It’s detailed in our book, The Intelligent Organization (3rd Edition).
 An intelligent organization is sensitive, fast, smart, innovative, and agile.
 This allows them to achieve their desired results in many areas much more easily.

 - Does your organization have an all-round vision and a crystal-clear strategy?

 - Is management aware of what’s happening in its environment, the competition, society, and the workplace?

-- Do they make decisions in line with the strategy, and is there alignment between various departments and teams?
+- Does the organization make decisions in line with the strategy, and is there alignment between various departments and teams?

 - Do they consistently look at the key performance indicators, and do they analyze the performance-driving forces behind it?

 2. Data-driven technology

 - How is your company’s analytical capacity?
 How far and deep does it go?